 - A current letter of recommendation from applicant’s administrator or colleague.
 The letter should be directly related to the award qualifications, providing a biographical sketch outlining the contributions of the applicant and how those contributions are deserving of recognition.

 Selection and Recognition Process

-The Midwest District Recognition and Awards Committee will select one Scholar recipient from the applications and present the nominee to the MWD Board of Directors for approval.
-The recipient will be notified by October 1 (or immediately following the Midwest District Fall Leadership Conference) and be presented with the award at his/her state HPERD conference.
+The Midwest District Recognition and Awards Committee will select one Scholar recipient from the applications and present the nominee to the Midwest District Leadership Council for approval.
+The recipient will be notified by October 1 (or immediately following the Midwest District Fall Leadership Conference) and be presented with the award at his/her state affiliate conference.

 The Scholar Lecture shall be proposed to be delivered at the SHAPE America national convention, a district event, (i.e. Midwest Leadership or Council workshop) or a state conference.
 Any state interested in inviting the Midwest District Scholar for a presentation may make arrangements directly with the Scholar.
-Travel and hotel expenses within financial limits set by the Midwest Board may be provided to the Scholar ( all expenses must receive prior Board approval in order to be reimbursed) or by specific prearrangements made with the state requesting the Scholar Lecture.
+Travel and hotel expenses within financial limits set by the Midwest District Leadership Council may be provided to the Scholar (all expenses must receive prior Leadership Council approval in order to be reimbursed) or by specific pre-arrangements made with the state requesting the Scholar Lecture.